Evolution of skewness and kurtosis of cosmic density fields: Data and methods

 \section{Data and methods}

-In this section we describe our simulations of the evolution of the cosmic web, calculation of the density field, its PDF and moments.
-Our emphasise is to show differences between statistical and cosmological definitions of skewness and kurtosis.
+In this section we describe our simulations of the evolution of the cosmic web and calculate the density field, its PDF, and its moments.
+Our emphasis is on describing the connections between the statistical and cosmological definitions of skewness and kurtosis.